History Behind Proposed Sports Betting Bill in Alabama

 Legal sports betting is starting to become America’s new normal.
 Some southern states, including Alabama, have made more progress than others when it comes to enacting the form of gambling.
 Development in Alabama’s sports betting legislation was propelled when border states, Mississippi and Tennessee, legalized the form of gambling in their states.

 Alabama is losing tax revenue to Mississippi and Tennessee when residents cross the border to gamble.
 This has changed the thought process of legislators in the state, but more support is still needed to legalize sports betting.

 What Sports Betting Bill in Alabama Says

 There have been two proposed sports betting bills in Alabama since 2019.
 In 2019, House Bill 315 was proposed.
 This bill didn’t get through the committee stage of the legalization process.
 The framework of the bill was included in the 2020 legislation, House Bill 336.
 Unfortunately, this bill was also unsuccessful.

 House Bill 336 stalled in committee in March, but it hasn’t been shot down just yet.
 Soon after the bill stalled, the Alabama legislature went remote and had to figure out a way to deal with the COVID pandemic in the state.
 The bill was very similar to a lot of other states where sports betting is legal.
 It allowed sportsbook providers to operate in retail locations and through online platforms.

 If the bill passed, the Alabama Sports Wagering Commission would be created to oversee the entire market.
 They would be at the forefront of sports betting legislation if House Bill 336 passed.
 Four operators would be allowed to run sportsbooks in the state.
-These companies would have to make a proposal to the Sports Wagering Commission.
+These companies would have to make proposals to the Sports Wagering Commission.
 The group would have the ability to grant licensure to sportsbooks who wanted to enter Alabama.
 Not all legislators thought a single committee should have the final say in what sportsbooks can operate in the state.
 This is one of many issues that caused House Bill 336 to stall.

 What’s Holding Sports Betting Bill Back in Alabama